Rurioctocog alfa pegol [ Recombinant Coagulation Factor VIII (rch), PEGylated] powder

 shelf life: do not freeze as it may damage the water for injection vial.
 In case it

-is needed for ambulatory use, ADYNOVATE may be stored at below 30°C (room temperature)
+is needed for ambulatory use, ADYNOVATE may be stored at room temperature (up to 30°C)

 ADYNOVATE does not contain antimicrobial preservation.
 Therefore:

 do not refrigerate preparation after reconstitution